aspose-cells/Aspose-Cells-Tutorials/cells/english/java/advanced-features/excel-slicer-modifications-java-aspose-cells/_index.md

 We'll break down the code into individual features, each performing a specific task in modifying Excel slicers.

+### How to Use Aspose.Cells to Modify Excel Slicers

-### Display Version of Aspose.Cells for Java
+#### Display Version of Aspose.Cells for Java

 **Overview:**

-This feature allows you to check the version of Aspose.Cells library being used, which is crucial for debugging and ensuring compatibility with your project requirements.

-#### Step 1: Define the Class
+Checking the library version helps with debugging and ensures compatibility.

 ```java
 public class VersionDisplay {